 The way you can collect damages depends on the state where your motorcycle accident occurred.
 If you’re in a fault state like Georgia and you were not at fault for the accident, you are entitled to compensation for all costs of the accident you face.

-If you were partially at fault for the accident in Georgia, you would be awarded compensation based on your percentage of fault (as long as you are 50% or more at fault).
+According to the Official Code of Georgia Annotated § 51-12-33, if you were partially at fault for the accident in Georgia, you would be awarded compensation based on your percentage of fault (as long as you are 50% or more at fault).

 If you’re not sure about the rules around the fault in your state, contact a motorcycle accident lawyer to walk you through the details.